[Explained] Current and Voltage required to charge a Battery

 Battery Charging Current VS Battery Charging Voltage

-In simple words, charging means increasing the battery voltage, and discharging means decreasing the battery voltage.
-So when a battery connected with a power supply it starts to consume current and voltage across the battery increases.
-At the starting of charging, the charging current is more and gradually decreasing with time.
+In simple words, charging means increasing the battery voltage and discharging means decreasing the battery voltage.
+So when a battery is connected with a power supply it starts to consume current and voltage across the battery increases.
+At the start of charging, the charging current is more and gradually decreases with time.
 When the battery is fully charged it does not take any current.

 As the float charging method is mostly used for acid batteries, it does not work with the constant current principle but lithium-ion or lithium-polymer battery uses the constant current principle.
-Even constant current principle must be used for the charging of li-ion or li-polymer battery because of more safety required.
+Even the constant current principle must be used for the charging of li-ion or li-polymer batteries because of more safety is required.